-The help should consist in positive reinforcement, reminder about practice, seeing to maintenance and care of the piano, buying sheet music and supplies when needed, and overall showing a positive interest in the lessons.
+The help should consist in positive reinforcement, reminder about practice, seeing to maintenance and care of the piano, buying sheet music and supplies when needed, and overall showing a positive interest in the lessons and the home practice.

-Some children can start as early as 4-5 years old, and some do much better waiting until 6-7 years old when learning gets easier as well.
+Some children can start as early as 4 years old, but most do much better waiting until 5-7 years old when learning retention gets easier as well.

 A very young child also has a very “soft” hand- and small fingers- which makes it more difficult to press down the keys than an older child.
 The very young beginner does best when note reading is not the main focus, but rather learning by ear as much as possible.

 The teacher needs to be a skilled and knowledgeable piano teacher and pedagogue.
 If the child is very young, the teacher should also have experience and special training in teaching piano lessons for kids.